-The Signals report helps you evaluate inbound signals to your xMatters instance and the workflows that processed them.
-The report displays the timestamp, status codes, authentication details, and payload for all signals handled by HTTP, App, and Email triggers (as well as legacy inbound integrations).
+The Signals report helps you evaluate signals to your xMatters instance from HTTP, App, Email, and Incident Initiation and Incident Automation triggers (as well as some legacy inbound integrations).
+The report displays the timestamp, status code, and authentication details for each signal, as well as the payload and any related incidents, where applicable.
 Processed signals include outputs from the trigger and a link to the associated workflow so developers can further evaluate each request using Flow Designer's Activity panel.

 To more easily view data in the table, do one or more of the following:

 - To sort the content of a column in alphabetical or chronological order, click the column header.
 (Click the header again to reverse the sort order.)

 - To change the width of a column, move the pointer over the edge of the column and when the re-size icon appears, click and drag the column to the desired size.

 - To rearrange the columns, click and drag a column header to a new location on the table.

 - If the list contains more entries or columns than can be displayed on your screen, scroll horizontally or vertically.
 The system automatically loads more data as you scroll down the page.

 The name of the trigger and workflow that received the signal.
 The name of the trigger is a hyperlink you can click to go directly to the Activity panel of the canvas in Flow Designer where the trigger is used.
 This helps you quickly debug flows that failed.

 When you delete a trigger from a flow, any existing entries in the Signals report associated with that trigger will appear grayed out and you'll be unable to link to the canvas that previously contained it.
 If you send a signal to a deleted trigger, it will appear as an unknown or unidentified trigger.

 |The date and time when the signal was received.